[Moderate revision–posted 10/8/19 (replaces 10/3/17 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish procedures for the review and conduct of research by Texas Tech University (TTU) faculty, staff, and students involving chemical and physical hazards in a manner consistent with the Texas Tech University Laboratory Safety Manual and established best practices.
 TTU has established the Institutional Laboratory Safety Committee (ILSC) to act on its behalf in ensuring that laboratory research with chemical and physical hazards meets these safety standards.

-• To recommend to the Vice President for Research policies and procedures to ensure
+• To recommend to the Vice President for Research and Innovation policies and procedures

-Texas Tech University's compliance with all federal, state, and local statutes, regulations,
+to ensure Texas Tech University's compliance with all federal, state, and local statutes,

-procedures, and principles relating to the purchase, storage, use, and disposal of
+regulations, procedures, and principles relating to the purchase, storage, use, and

 • To certify investigators, their laboratories, and their programs for work with hazardous chemicals.

 • To produce and update the Laboratory Safety Manual and oversee its implementation in the research laboratories and studios of TTU.

 • To review and recommend to Environmental Health & Safety (EH&S) the need for general and specific training programs for research, studio, and teaching activities dealing with hazardous chemicals, and to review the appropriateness and effectiveness of such training programs.